greenham/gh.fm/README.md

 ## TODOs
 - ability to save "favorites" and add them easily - maybe with a short text code or a numbered menu
 - use channels instead of specific streams and search/find streams on-the-fly
+- support sources other than youtube
+- support yt playlist addition

 ## Feature Requests
 ```feature request - playlists. where I can do like